koreo-dev/examples/gcp/federated-gke/README.md

 - Koreo engine with support for `ResourceFunction` and `ValueFunction`.
 - IAM permissions to create networks, clusters, service accounts, and IAM policies.

+## Federated Koreo

+- To have a subsequent Koreo install use the created k8s service account and manage resources in it, you will need edit the above workflow to use the service account created in the `federated-k8s-service-account` step or run the following commands or edit the koreo service account name.

-## Notes
+## Debug Sanity Check

-- The workflow uses [Google Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to enable secure communication between GCP and Kubernetes workloads.
-- Each resource function should be implemented to create or reconcile its respective GCP or K8s object.
-- The `metadata` step centralizes naming and labeling to ensure consistent tagging and traceability.

-### Notes
 - Ensure Koreo service account has permissions to edit IAM policy
   - I made it owner of the account, but this could be restricted I am sure.
 - Ensure Identity and Access Management API is enabled
 - Ensure Kubernetes API is enabled
 - Ensure Cloud Resource Manager API is enabled
-- To get the `koreo` service account you will need edit the above workflow to use the koreo service account or run the following commands.

 ``` sh
 gcloud projects add-iam-policy-binding <TARGET_K8S_PROJECT_ID> \